Now FDA-cleared to identify patients and plaques at increased risk of MACE. READ MORE

 with the Makoto™ Intravascular Imaging System

 There are still broad swaths of uncharted territories concerning the role lipid core plaques play in heart disease.
-Now, you can achieve unparalleled insights with the Dualpro™ IVUS+NIRS catheter and its accompanying Makoto Intravascular Imaging System, the only FDA-cleared dual-modality catheter and imaging system indicated for the detection of lipid core plaque (LCP).
+Now, you can achieve unparalleled insights with the Dualpro™ IVUS+NIRS catheter and its accompanying Makoto Intravascular Imaging System, the only FDA-cleared dual-modality catheter and imaging system indicated for the identification of patients and plaques at increased risk of major adverse cardiac events (MACE).

 By analyzing both structural and compositional data you can learn about the effects of specific treatments on plaque size and lipid core content, develop novel preventative approaches for plaque stabilization, study regression of plaque size and composition, or guide the use of existing therapies.